hammad679/Resume-Auto-Filler/README.md

 An OCR-based AI model, trained on multiple templates from the internet which can parse resumes and can fill out the information like Name, Email Address and Phone Number.

-# How to Execute
+## How to Execute

-Install All the requirements
-pip install requirements.txt
+1. Install All the requirements pip install requirements.txt

-Retreive model for spacy
+2. Retreive model for spacy
 python3 -m spacy download en_core_web_sm

+3. Start the Application
+uvicorn main:app --reload

 ## Technology Used